superlinked/VectorHub/docs/contributing/style_guide.md

 ### 10. Inclusive language
 <section id="section10">

-Avoid words and phrases with negative connotations; remember your audience is international and heterogeneous.
+The VectorHub community is international and heterogeneous.
+Avoid words and phrases with negative connotations.
 Err on the side of **caution** - if you think a term might be offensive, don't use it.

 Avoid **stereotypes** and **biases**.